scriptPilot/app-framework/DOCUMENTATION.md

 |Deployment|In seconds.|Approval process takes some time and could be refused.|
 |Costs|Firebase hosting service is free for small apps.|Apple requires developer program (around 99€ per year).
 For selling apps, Apple and Google charge around 30% of the sales.|
 |Promoting|All regular ways.|All regular ways plus special promotions and ratings in the store.|

-With *App Framework* you could start to develop a Web App first and build it as native App later on without any problem.

 Deployment to your own server (Web App)